LaboratoireMecaniqueLille/crappy/docs/source/features.rst

      be used instead.
 It is only kept for compatibility with older OS versions.

   ..
 Important::
-     Can only be run on a Raspberry Pi !
-Also, it is for now only compatible with the *Buster* version of Raspberry Pi OS, or with *Bullseye* in legacy camera mode.
+     This object requires a Raspberry Pi and is currently compatible only with the *Buster* version of Raspberry Pi OS, or with *Bullseye* in legacy camera mode.